chess3official/chess3-whitepaper/README.md

 ## Introduction

-100 million active online chess players worldwide.
-Only a handful earn from playing.
+There are over 100 million active online chess players worldwide, but only a small fraction ever earn from playing.

-Chess3 changes that.
-Blockchain-powered competitive chess where every player can earn through gameplay, own their achievements, and compete on equal terms.
-Skill is rewarded, but participation is what counts.
+Chess3 changes this by turning competitive chess into an open, on-chain economy.
+Players earn through gameplay, keep ownership of their identities and assets, and compete under transparent rules instead of centralized gatekeepers.

 ---